Press tone rankings

 GDELT tone averages the sentiment of each country's press output; typical range -10 (very negative) to +10 (very positive).

-Recomputed hourly.
+Recomputed every two hours.
 Methodology: how every number is computed.
 License: CC BY 4.0 — cite "Geotone / GDELT" with a link to this page.